hzhou/WinDisplay/README.md

 ## MyDef

 As I said, you can go with C source code directly, but going with MyDef source is easier IMHO.
-You may want to explor [MyDef](http://hz2.org/blog/mydef.html).
+You may want to explore [MyDef](http://hz2.org/blog/mydef.html).